U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Redirects and Bookmarks

-If you retire or move an established website, you may need to use redirects or bookmarks to help your users understand and navigate the changes to your site.
-Below are the requirements.
+If you retire or move an established website, you may need to use redirects or bookmarks to help your users understand and navigate the changes.
+Below are the requirements and best practices.

-Bookmarks are temporary, and should be set up for either 6 months or 12 months, after which they are taken down.
+Bookmarks are temporary, and should be set up for either 6 months or 12 months.

 Seamless redirects are usually set up for 6 or 12 months.
-Permanent seamless redirects can also be set up in special situations.
-See setting up redirects for more information.
+Permanent seamless redirects can be set up in special situations.
+See requirements for more information.

 - In place for 6 months